gatsbyjs/gatsby/docs/blog/2019-03-11-dot-org-prototypes/index.md

 We left the prototype workshop with a few concerns that could be validated through testing:

 - Logos of companies could turn off developers because some consider logos to be cliche and therefore meaningless.
 Alternatively, the logos could provide social proof that world-class engineers use Gatsby.
-One possibility is to combine the logos with case studies so they aren’t in the classic “logos floating on white space” design that most startups use.
+One possibility is to combine the logos with case studies so they aren't in the classic "logos floating on white space" design that most startups use.
 - We debated how to help developers know that Gatsby also has some upcoming commercial offerings.
 What do we call the commercial offerings so they make sense to first time visitors?

 ### Settled concerns:

-"Install Gatsby" is a more specific call to action, so it is likely better than “Get Started”.
+"Install Gatsby" is a more specific call to action, so it is likely better than "Get Started".

 > Spoiler alert!
-The button label “Install Gatsby” did not work in the usability tests.
-Nearly everyone thought that when they clicked on it, they would be taken to their phone’s app store.
+The button label "Install Gatsby" did not work in the usability tests.
+Nearly everyone thought that when they clicked on it, they would be taken to their phone's app store.

 ## What is the final lo-fi prototype?

-Here is the [final lo-fi prototype](https://www.figma.com/proto/0rROnAzH4mFLYLEx9TDleN/For-Flo---Gatsbyjs.org-mobile-homepage-prototype?node-id=140%3A487&viewport=-1603%2C423%2C1&scaling=scale-down) that we’ll use to guide the next phase of visual design.
-Below, I list the reasons we’re moving forward with this prototype.
+Here is the [final lo-fi prototype](https://www.figma.com/proto/0rROnAzH4mFLYLEx9TDleN/For-Flo---Gatsbyjs.org-mobile-homepage-prototype?node-id=140%3A487&viewport=-1603%2C423%2C1&scaling=scale-down) that we'll use to guide the next phase of visual design.
+Below, I list the reasons we're moving forward with this prototype.

 ### What is Gatsby?